gms64/greg_on_data/content/posts/best-data-science-newsletters.md

 So, off the back of some silly articles where I found popular twitter accounts and podcasts, I thought... what next?

 The answer?
 Sleep.
-Also work.
+Also, work.
 But then, newsletters.
 Newsletters are definitely next.

 But how to go about doing this?

 My first thought was to find a site that aggregates newsletter listings and estimates subscribers, but I struck out hard on that front.
 So I moved to plan B - google-ing what the best data science newsletters were.
 That search brought me to a lot of blog posts in list format, which had links to - you guessed it - newsletters.
 My bright data-science-y mind thought, "Hey, you can scrape these links and count the frequency they occur in the articles - that'll be an easy way to get your answer".
 So that's *exactly* what I did.

-Well, that's what I scoped out and built... unfortunately, I had to scrap the code because links to newsletters are inconsistent (in that some people link to a main site, some to a subscribe-specific link, a newsletter-hosting service, etc).
+Well, that's what I scoped out and built... unfortunately, I had to scrap the code because links to newsletters are inconsistent (in that some people link to the main site, some to a subscribe-specific link, a newsletter-hosting service, etc).
 But since I did already build the code, I think its worth sharing... even if it looks like its held together with duct tape.

 ## code to find top data science newsletters